-- Clean the toilet, bath, shower and sink thoroughly including descaling of any areas such as the shower head, taps, toilet etc.
+- Clean the toilet, bath, shower and sink thoroughly including descaling of any areas such as the shower head, taps and toilet.

 - Clean all surfaces including walls, floors, ceiling and window sills, ensuring all condensation/mould has been removed.

 - Remove all toiletries and personal possessions.
-If there are items that are unopened and unused and you don’t want them, why not donate them to a local charity that provides toiletries, sanitary products etc. to local homeless people.
+If there are items that are unopened and unused and you don’t want them, why not donate them to a local charity that provides toiletries, sanitary products and other similar items to local homeless people.

 - Vacuum carpets, including under the bed and behind furniture;